Project Description

 In 2016, the production group (consisting of commercial lending, commercial real estate, private banking and wealth management) also began The Selling Mindset™ - a program that’s designed to develop the mindset, beliefs and skills of a sales professional.
 This uncovered limiting beliefs within the sales team, that were holding them back from maximized performance, including the belief that it was the bank’s responsibility to make the phone ring with leads.

-As they began the process and started moving towards a new sales culture, the team felt some push-back and resistance.
-But, The Pacific Institute® helped guide the organization through the period of transition and began to develop new patterns of thought.
 The implementation process consisted of bringing employees from different areas of the bank to work with one another.
 By interacting with team members that they did not normally interact with, it helped to build communication and comradery across the lines of business within the bank.
 This strategy played a key role in bringing awareness to each team member of the role they each play in the organizational structure, resulting in effective cross-selling and increased familiarity with the bank’s products and services.
 Joint sales calls have become commonplace, where they were a rarity before.
 BankPlus customers now get to meet more than one officer with the bank, truly making them customers of the whole organization.

 This constructive culture is implemented on all levels, in all facets of the business.
 BankPlus managers are now challenged to manage in a way that utilizes The Pacific Institute’s concepts.
 Each weekly meeting begins by reviewing the vision, values, and mission statement.
 This reinforcement has driven ownership and pride amongst the teams.
 An Empowerment Initiative has been created within the organization, to help empower employees with a sense of accountability and ownership around the bank’s strategic goals, as well as build the belief in the employee’s ability to execute on the desired goals.